EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/40_how-to-delete-from-kv-map.md

 * A smart contract named `smrtcontract`
 * A user defined type named `person`, which defines the data stored in the map
 * A `kv map` object which stores objects of type `person`, with unique keys of type `int`.
-* A `person` object with key value 1, of type integer, is stored in the `kv map` object.

 Refer to the following possible implementation of your starting point.